The housing market in 2017 is strong. Home prices continue to go up in most parts of the country.

 Keep in mind that with a Conventional 97-loan, you have to have a 640-credit score.

-The Conventional 97-loan is a good option because it has a lower down payment than an FHA mortgage loan.
-Your rate may be higher than an FHA loan, but you will not have to pay for mortgage insurance after your get to 20% equity.
+The Conventional 97-loan is a good option because it has a lower down payment than an FHA first time loan.
+Your rate may be higher than an FHA lien, but you will not have to pay for mortgage insurance after your get to 20% equity.
 With an FHA loan, you need to pay for mortgage insurance for the entire life of the mortgage.

 More Mortgage News to Consider